stefanofa/awesome/README.md

 *   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.

-*   [alovajs/alova](https://github.com/alovajs/alova) - Workflow-Streamlined next-generation request tools.
-Extremely streamline API integration workflow, just one step
+*   [alovajs/alova](https://github.com/alovajs/alova) - The Request Toolkit For Ultimate Efficiency

 *   [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets management, PKI, and SSH access.